0nix/ggj21/twine/ending7.md

 He hesitates for a moment, and he nudges what was once Albert Hassel with his foot.

-"GGGHGGGGK" you can hear somebody stiffling their laughter.
+"GGGHGGGGK" you can hear somebody stifling their laughter.
 Something between a gargle and a large mouse squeaking.

 You turn to see Lieutenant Sessler, with a toothless smile from ear to ear.

-You are somehow able find the amusement in the situation as well.
+You are also able find the amusement in the situation as well.
 It's all so... perfunctory.

 If a man survived that many gunshots, he would be an asset not a liability.